Sevrene/Coqui.Monster/README.md

 # Coqui-Monster

 Coqui-Monster is primarly a [React](https://mui.com/material-ui/getting-started/overview/) app with custom components utilizing the [Material Design](https://mui.com/material-ui/getting-started/overview/) framework intended for integration with [Builder.io](https://builder.io).
-All components within this app are intended for use by [Coqui](https://www.twitch.tv/coqui) for her website under the same name [Coqui-Monster](https://coqui-monster.netlify.app/)
+All components within this app are intended for use by [Coqui](https://www.twitch.tv/coqui) for her website [Coqui.Monster](https://coqui-monster.netlify.app/)

 ## Contributing

-While the actual website design of [Coqui-Monster](https://coqui-monster.netlify.app/) is closed-sourced, you are free to contribute additional components for easier and better customizability.
+While the actual website design of [Coqui.Monster](https://coqui-monster.netlify.app/) is closed-sourced, you are free to contribute additional components for easier and better customizability.

 To get started with contributing, you will need to have Node.js and npm installed on your machine.